tkrotoff/jquery-simplecolorpicker/README.md

 # Very simple jQuery color picker

 Yet another jQuery color picker.
 The look integrates very well with Bootstrap Twitter.
-Design and color taken from Google Calendar.
+Design and colors taken from Google Calendar.
-The source code requires only jQuery and is about 100 lines of JavaScript.
+The source code only requires jQuery and is about 100 lines of JavaScript.

 ![Screenshot](https://raw.github.com/tkrotoff/jquery-colorpicker/master/screenshot.png)